 JBL claims that “Natalya called herself the Glow-Stopper.”
 I had to rewind this three times to make sure I heard it correctly, because even I had trouble believing that WWE would say something quite that horrifically lame.

 Basically everything that happened not during a commercial was Becky completely dominating Nattie, because that will definitely get your #1 contender over.
-They had a great finishing sequence, although Nattie’s submission win despite having some so little damage to Becky previously made Becky look like a wimp.
+They had a great finishing sequence, although Nattie’s submission win despite having done so little damage to Becky previously made Becky look like a wimp.

 Naomi was atrocious on commentary.
 She was WAY too soft-spoken and sounded like someone who almost no confidence whatsoever, despite her protestations.
 After the match she insisted that she would not lose to Nattie at SummerSlam “because I have the glow.
 That’s why.”
 F*ck your stupid “glow.”
 I want the Naomi from last year back.
 You know… the one who didn’t have “the glow” but did have an actual personality.
 I want a character, not a glow-in-the-dark catchphrase on legs.